 Clothing And Equipment Regulations

-Each franchise must display the Pepsi IPL Competition Logo on the leading arm of its Playing Shirts and Playing Sweaters.
-Please make reference to the Pepsi IPL Brand Guidelines for further details regarding usage of the Pepsi IPL Competition Logo on the Playing Shirt.
+Each franchise must display the VIVO IPL Competition Logo on the leading arm of its Playing Shirts and Playing Sweaters.
+Please make reference to the VIVO IPL Brand Guidelines for further details regarding usage of the VIVO IPL Competition Logo on the Playing Shirt.

 D.2 Team Logo

 Each franchise must display its Team Logo on the upper left front of the Playing Shirt and the Playing Sweaters and on the front of the Playing Headwear.

 The Team Logo and/or the name of the team may also be incorporated in the design of the Playing Shirts, Playing Sweaters and Playing Trouser.